Explore our success stories and see how our customers overcame their pipeline inspection challengesFind out more

 This enabled the prioritization of structured maintenance according to the identified features.
 As a replacement pipe was not readily available, custom-built replacement solutions would be required and their fabrication would take a number of weeks.
 This meant that maintenance prioritization was crucial for this project.

 Working alongside third-party NDE groups, NDT Global’s field verification expert performed additional measurements using phased array, time-of-flight diffraction (TOFD) and traditional shear wave technologies.
-NDT Global utilized 24" ultrasonic crack and circumferential crack detection tools, as anomalies were identified outside of tool resolutions.
-As complex angle cracking was outlined as a threat, both crack detection tools were custom built and configured to record data at a 1.5 mm (0.05 in) axial resolution to ensure the data was provided with the best resolution to accurately detect and size features to a minimum length of 20 mm.
+NDT Global utilized 24" ultrasonic crack and circumferential crack detection robots, as anomalies were identified outside of robots resolutions.
+As complex angle cracking was outlined as a threat, both crack detection robots were custom built and configured to record data at a 1.5 mm (0.05 in) axial resolution to ensure the data was provided with the best resolution to accurately detect and size features to a minimum length of 20 mm.

 Streamlined repair program: A streamlined repair program was introduced based on reliable ILI reports.
 This enabled the customer to prioritize maintenance, repairs and resources, while having a starting point for ongoing integrity management of this asset.